MatzeB/texdoclet/README.markdown

 	javadoc -docletpath texdoclet.jar -doclet org.wonderly.doclets.TexDoclet my.cool.package

-   This should produce a file docs.tex
+   This should produce a file docs.tex.
+See "man javadoc" and the section above for additional command line arguments.

-2. You may test the generated output by copying preamble.tex into the current directory and compiling it with pdflatex (preamble.tex includes docs.tex)

-3. Copy the definitions inside preamble.tex into the preamble of your own latex document.
-Adapt the macros to your style and language needs.
-   Use \input{docs.tex} inside your document to include the generated documentation.
+2. You will need to also input "docletcommands.tex" to the preamble of your main document, otherwise you will get a lot of errors due to missing commands.

+3. \\Input the generated "docs.tex" (or the file with the name you specified via -output) at any place within your document environment.
+4. If you like headers, put \\pagestyle{myheadings} in front of the \\input command you just entered.
+   You can turn off the headers again by re-executing \\pagestyle{plain} or whichever pagestyle you were using before.

 Original Author/Contact
 --------------